microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit-Examples/SpatialMapping/SavingSpatialMeshes.md

 Process: Download then export.

-1. In the Unity menu context, click HoloToolkit > Export > Export Room (.room) To Wavefront (.obj)...
+1. In the Unity menu context, click Mixed Reality Toolkit > Export > Export Room (.room) To Wavefront (.obj)...
 2. A open file dialog will pop up in the location where Room (.room) files are saved / located for your project.
 3. Select the Room (.room) file you wish to export.
 4. Click Open.